danielholmes/dhau-lang/README.md

-# Dhau Lang
+# Dhau Lang Extras

 Some extra utilities to support JS built in types.
+A companion to lodash.

 ## Installation